explodinglabs/jsonrpcserver/doc/index.rst

 The library has two features:

 #.
-A dispatcher, which validates incoming requests and then passes them on to
+A dispatcher, which validates incoming requests and passes them on to your
-   your own code to carry out the request.
+   own code to carry out the request.

 #.
 A `Flask blueprint <http://flask.pocoo.org/docs/0.10/blueprints/>`_ to catch
    errors, ensuring we always respond with JSON-RPC.